Meet the Board

 She began quilting with the birth her first grandchild about 20 years ago and has not stopped.
 Over the years she has made many baby quilts for co-workers and family.
 Since retiring, she has began working on larger quilts.
 The creative aspect of design is her favorite part of quilting.
 Some of her quilts involve creating her own fabrics, and most of her quilts are self– drafted, pieced and quilted.
 Machine quilting and piecing are her primary means of creating quilts.

-First Vice President - Linda Kelley
+First Vice President - Yvonne Moran

 Second Vice President – Bunnie Cleland